 - Your trainer(s) will be available after the course each day for you to ask any one-on-one questions you like — whether about the course material and exercises or about specific problems you face in your work and how to use Python to solve them.

 - We will provide lunch, morning and afternoon tea, and drinks.

-- The course will run from 9:00 to roughly 17:00 each day, with a breaks of an hour for lunch and 15 minutes each for morning and afternoon tea.
+- The course will run from 9:00 to roughly 17:00 each day, with breaks of 45 minutes for lunch and 20 minutes each for morning and afternoon tea.

 An internet-connected computer will be provided for you for the training.